- shake hands when you meet someone?

 As prevention advocates, it is important to address why youth may think that most of their peers drink and to clarify those misperceptions.

 Social norms campaigns help to clarify misperceptions of certain norms by communicating the truth that most people do not engage in those behaviors.
 Studies show that these campaigns can actually reduce the risky behavior.
 If people don’t think something is normal, they are less likely to engage in it!

 By focusing on the positive, we can help protect our youth and keep our communities safe!
 Below are some examples of social norms campaigns that have done just that!

 Steps to Conducting a Youth Positive Social Norms Campaign – A positive social norms campaign for youth would communicate the truth that most of their peers do not engage in underage drinking or substance use.
 Campaigns like this are best implemented in spaces where youth congregate, like in schools.
 Including youth voice in planning and implementing the campaign will help ensure it is youth-friendly and easy to relate to for the intended audience.

 Adult Positive Social Norms Campaigns Are Important, Too! – A positive social norms campaign for adults would also communicate the truth that most youth do not engage in underage drinking or substance use.
 This is important for adults to know as it encourages them to not serve alcohol to minors or host parties where alcohol or drugs are present.
 Some of the impacts of positive social norms campaigns on adults include limiting youth access to these substances and increasing consequences for use, both of which will, in turn, decrease youth use.

-If you have any questions about social norms campaigns or conducting one in your community, please contact Alexis Cato at email@example.com.
+If you have any questions about social norms campaigns or conducting one in your community, please contact Michael at firstname.lastname@example.org.